John Wells (filmmaker): Animal Kingdom

 Wells was a producer, writer and director on the TNT crime drama Animal Kingdom from 2016 to 2022.
 He received a writing credit on five episodes and directed 10 episodes, including the pilot and the series finale.
+Based off the Autralian movie Animal Kingdom (2010).

 Shameless

 In 2009, Wells began work on an American adaptation of the British series Shameless.
 Originally commissioned by HBO, the project moved to competing network Showtime, where it debuted in January 2011.

 Starring William H. Macy as an alcoholic single father of six children, Shameless was the best performing first-year drama in Showtime's history.
-Shameless has run for 11 seasons.
+Shameless ran for 11 seasons.